parsiya/Hugo-Octopress/README.md

       weight = 1

 ### <a name="sidebarrecent"></a>Recent posts
 Last x recent posts can be displayed in the sidebar.
-This number can be set in the config file using the `SidebarRecentLimit`.
-If this number is not set, last five posts will be displayed.
+This number can be set in the config file using the `sidebarRecentLimit`.
+To hide this section either remove `sidebarRecentLimit` from the config file or set it to zero.

 ## <a name="shortcodes"></a>Shortcodes
 Creating [shortcodes](https://gohugo.io/extras/shortcodes/) in Hugo was surprisingly easy.
 I used two plugins in Octopress that I re-created in Hugo using shortcodes.
 They add captions to code blocks and images.
 These shortcodes are located at `hugo-octopress/layouts/shortcodes/`.